Ron Pritchard: Early life and college football

 Pritchard was born in Chicago, Illinois, but grew up in Antioch, California.
 He attended Antioch High School, where he played for the American football team as a linebacker.
 In his senior year, Pritchard was an All-County, All-League, All-Metropolitan, All-Northern California and an Honorable Mention All-America selection.
 He was also the East Bay Football Player of the Year.

 He went on to attend Arizona State University, where he continued to play football, and in 1968 played in the College All-Star game, the Hula Bowl, the Senior Bowl, and the East-West Shrine Game.
 He was picked as the East-West Shrine Game's top defensive player.
 In 2003, he was inducted into the College Football Hall of Fame.
-While in Phoenix, Arizona, Pritchard worked as a bouncer with Wayne Coleman, who later wrestled as Superstar Billy Graham.
+While in Phoenix, Arizona, Pritchard worked as a bouncer with Wayne Coleman, who later wrestled as "Superstar" Billy Graham.

 American Football League

-Pritchard was the 15th draft pick overall for the Houston Oilers of the American Football League.
+Pritchard was selected in the first round with the 15th overall pick for the Houston Oilers of the American Football League.
 He played for the Oilers for three seasons, before moving to the Cincinnati Bengals.